twentyOne2x/attnmarkets/docs/protocol-design/ecosystem-peaq-hyperscale-avici-pye.md

 - **As an investor in attn**
   - attn is infra + fixed-income for app/creator revenues.
   - Hyperscale invests in exactly such crypto infra and protocols.
-  - They can provide seed or growth funding, plus portfolio synergies.
+  - They can provide seed or growth financing, plus portfolio synergies.

 - **As a systematic LP / yield buyer**
   - attn creates YT and PT tranches across many revenue streams.